 OFAH Tackle Share Program

 No fishing equipment?
 No problem!
 Falls Reserve Conservation Area offers access to angling equipment for visitors thanks to the Ontario Federation of Anglers and Hunters Tackle Share program.
 It’s easy!
 Simply sign out a rod and reel and an assortment of tackle from the park Gatehouse.
 Once you’re finished, return the equipment so that others can enjoy the same opportunity.

-During all other time periods, Canadian residents between the ages of 18 and 64 years must purchase an Outdoors Card and Fishing License to legally fish in Ontario.
-Visit www.ontariofamilyfishing.com for more information.
+Please note that during all other time periods, Canadian residents between the ages of 18 and 64 years of age must purchase a valid Ontario fishing licence to legally fish in Ontario.

 Visit the Falls Reserve CA Facebook page